EditB/100-days-of-code/r1-log.md

 - Finished only 1 module (lesson8; started on lesson9 but it needs tweaking).
 Slept in today so could only do 1 hour.

 ### R1D8 - 6/1/18
 - Finished lesson 9.
-Had a late night last night and a very hot (44 degree) day today so my brain was a bit slow.
+Had a late night last night and a very hot (44 degree Celsius) day today so my brain was a bit slow.
 But still sat down and did some coding (an hour and half all up in 2-3 goes)

 ### R1D9 - 7/1/18
 - Finished lesson 9, started at lesson 10, but got stock on how to call listener several times.
 How to check when to close connection...